Gong Myths

 Myth #1: “Never play in the middle!”

-You’ve probably heard this before.
+You've probably heard this sentence before.
 But is it really true?
-Let’s find out!
+We'll clarify!

 The center is the fundamental tone of your gong

-In the center lies the base of your instrument.
-This is where the fundamental tone of a gong originates, from which the vibration spreads across the entire surface.
+The center is where your instrument's foundation lies.
+This is where a gong's fundamental tone originates, from which the vibration spreads across its entire surface.

-Depending on the type of mallet—whether friction mallet your striking technique, you can produce deep, resonant tones that effortlessly fill an entire room.
-If you neglect this part of your gong, you’ll miss out on a significant portion of its sound spectrum—and thus the deep foundation upon which many other timbres unfold.
+Depending on the mallet or friction mallet and your striking technique, you can create deep, resonant sounds here that effortlessly fill an entire room.
+If you skip this area of your gong, you're missing out on a significant part of its sound spectrum – and thus the deep foundation upon which many other tonal colors can unfold.

-Here’s an interesting fact from the workshop of gong maker Broder-Oetken: When testing a gong, the center plays a crucial role.
-This is where gong makers assess the instrument’s fundamental tone and listen closely to how the sound develops.
+An interesting fact from the workshop of gong maker Broder-Oetken: When listening to a gong, the center plays an important role.
+Here, gong makers check the instrument's fundamental sound and listen closely to how the sound develops.

-So the center is not only playable—it serves as a central reference point for the entire gong.
-During the manufacturing process A gong is hammered and shaped in many places.
+So, the center is not only playable – it's a central reference point for the entire gong.
+During manufacturing a gong is hammered and shaped in many places.
 The center is an area that is deliberately left largely untouched.
-This allows the fundamental tone to develop steadily and freely.
+This allows the fundamental tone to develop stably and freely.

-The center of your gong is not off-limits—quite the opposite.
-In fact, we encourage you to play there as well.
-With the right mallet and a mindful striking technique, you can open up powerful, deep soundscapes there.
-And don’t worry: your gong can handle it.
+The center of your gong is not forbidden territory – quite the opposite.
+We even advise you to play in the center.
+With the right mallet and a mindful striking technique, you can open up powerful, deep soundscapes here.
+And don't worry: your gong can handle it.

 Read more